vmware-tanzu/tanzu-dev-portal/content/guides/messaging-and-integration/kafka-mongodb.md

     * The *connect-standalone.properties* file defines the standalone mode configuration for Kafka Connect.
 It specifies the host name of the Apache Kafka server and the client credentials to use when connecting to it.
 It also tells Kafka Connect which converter to use (JSON) when serializing messages for MongoDB.
     * The *mongodb.properties* file contains additional configuration for the MongoDB sink connector.
 This configuration includes the MongoDB connection URI, database and collection to use for the saved messages.
 It also specifies the converter to use for the data (JSON again).
 In particular, note the *topics* parameter, which specifies the list of topics to monitor/save in MongoDB.

+{{% callout %}}
-    > Find additional properties to control how data is handled by the sink connector in the official [Kafka Sink Connector documentation](https://docs.mongodb.com/kafka-connector/master/kafka-sink/).
+Find additional properties to control how data is handled by the sink connector in the official [Kafka Sink Connector documentation](https://docs.mongodb.com/kafka-connector/master/kafka-sink/).
+{{% /callout %}}

 * Once the configuration file has been created, deploy Apache Kafka on Kubernetes using the Helm chart: